 - What’s the general timeline for this company’s hiring process?

-- When will you hear from the recruiter?
+- When can you expect to hear from the recruiter?

-With these short questions to ask recruiter, you have an idea of how to proceed, taking out much of the confusion and uncertainty that often comes with a potential job offer.
+With these short Queries to ask a hiring manager, you have an idea of how to proceed, taking out much of the confusion and uncertainty that often comes with a potential job offer.

 Conclusion

-When a recruiter calls you with a potential job, they’ve already determined you may fit the requirements.
+When a hiring manager calls you with a potential job, they’ve already determined you may fit the requirements.
 Now, it’s up to you to decide whether the position is what you’re looking for.
-By asking a handful of these 18 quick and effective questions, you can use this phone screen to gauge your interest in the job and the company.
+By asking a handful of these 18 quick and practical questions, you can use this phone display to gauge your interest in the Occupation and the organization.